Heatblur-Simulations/f-4e-manual/src/general.rst

 Attitude Director Indicator
 ---------------------------

 The ADI provides command steering to intercept selected headings, TACAN stations, tracks, VOR radials, or navigation computer destinations.
 Bank steering instruction is presented using the bank steering bar, which can reference angles up to 35 degrees.
 Should a bank angle in excess of 35 degrees be desired, the instructed angle can be disregarded during the turn.
 When the Heading Set knob has been used to enter the correct target heading, the intercept presentation is accurate within a 60 degree field of a TACAN course, or 90 degrees for a VOR radial.
+Additionaly, a Glideslope Pointer is provided for relative glideslope position indication during an ILS approach.

 Upon startup of the ADI, an OFF warning flag will be displayed until the AN/AJB-7 gyro has aligned.
 This can also appear due to power loss or a signal failure.
 The flag does not present if a system failure occurs outside of the AN/AJB-7.

 Bearing Distance Heading Indicator
 ----------------------------------

-The Bearing Distance Heading Indicator, or BDHI, presents navigation information as entered by the WSO, provided with two needles (termed the No 1 and No 2 pointers).
+The Bearing Distance Heading Indicator (BDHI) displays navigation information using two needles, referred to as the No. 1 and No. 2 pointers, which receive inputs controlled by the WSO Navigation Mode Selector Switch.

-When the upper position is selected by the WSO to TACAN/ADF/UHF, the no. 1 pointer indicates UHF bearing, and the no. 2 pointer indicates the TACAN bearing.
+When the upper position is selected to TACAN/ADF/UHF, the no. 1 pointer indicates UHF bearing, and the no. 2 pointer indicates the TACAN bearing.
 If there is no TACAN signal, both pointers indicate the ADF bearing.

 With the middle position selected- VOR/TAC, the no. 1 pointer indicates the VOR bearing, the no. 2 pointer indicates the TACAN bearing, and the range indicator provides distance to the TACAN station.
 In the absence of a TACAN signal, both pointers indicate the VOR station.